lsoft/DpdtInject/README.md

 * Dpdt extension do not support few types (in different assemblies) with the same full name.
 I will investigate it further.

 If any problem occurs with this extension or the generator itself, please let me know.
 I will need to see the following log files `C:\Users\<user>\AppData\Local\Temp\dpdt_*.log`.

+# Feedback

+Feel free to send a feedback by creating an issues here.
+Cheers!